Babylon77/Nutrition-app/SPRINT_ROADMAP.md

 ### **Key Changes**
 - **Frontend (`SmartFoodEntry.tsx`)**:
-  - The component will now manage the food queue entirely in its local React state.
+  - ✅ The component will now manage the food queue entirely in its local React state.
-  - Functions `addToQueue`, `removeFromQueue`, `clearQueue` will modify this local state directly, without API calls for these actions.
+  - ✅ Functions `addToQueue`, `removeFromQueue`, `clearQueue` will modify this local state directly, without API calls for these actions.
-  - A unique client-side ID will be generated for each queued item.
+  - ✅ A unique client-side ID will be generated for each queued item.
-  - The `loadQueue` function (previously fetching from session) will be removed.
+  - ✅ The `loadQueue` function (previously fetching from session) will be removed.
-  - The `processQueue` function will send the complete, client-managed queue to the backend.
+  - ✅ The `processQueue` function will send the complete, client-managed queue to the backend.
 - **Backend (`/api/food/smart-entry` route)**:
-  - Server-side session management for the food queue (`req.session.foodQueue`) will be removed for the queue-building phase.
+  - ✅ Server-side session management for the food queue (`req.session.foodQueue`) will be removed for the queue-building phase.
-  - API actions `add_to_queue`, `remove_from_queue`, `clear_queue`, `get_queue` will be deprecated/removed as these operations are now client-side.
+  - ✅ API actions `add_to_queue`, `remove_from_queue`, `clear_queue`, `get_queue` will be deprecated/removed as these operations are now client-side.
-  - The `process_queue` action will solely rely on the `itemsToProcess` array sent from the client in the request body.
+  - ✅ The `process_queue` action will solely rely on the `itemsToProcess` array sent from the client in the request body.

 ### **Success Criteria**
-- Users can add multiple food items to the queue in `SmartFoodEntry` on Render without previous items being overwritten.
+- ✅ Users can add multiple food items to the queue in `SmartFoodEntry` on Render without previous items being overwritten.
-- The food queue operates reliably and consistently across both development and production (Render) environments.
+- ✅ The food queue operates reliably and consistently across both development and production (Render) environments.
-- Backend `smart-entry` endpoint is simplified by removing session-based queue logic.
+- ✅ Backend `smart-entry` endpoint is simplified by removing session-based queue logic.

 ---

-### **Post-Sprint 2.5 Stability Fixes & Optimizations (June 2025)** 🛠️
+## **Interim Stability Fixes & Optimizations (Post-Sprint 2.5 / Pre-Sprint 2.75)** 🛠️
-*A series of critical fixes and improvements were implemented to ensure application stability on Render and resolve data integrity issues that arose during and after Sprint 2.5 deployment.*
+*Prior to the full client-side queue refactor (Sprint 2.75), several critical fixes and improvements were implemented to enhance application stability on Render and address data integrity issues.*

 - **Render Deployment Stability:**
-  - **Session Management**: Implemented `connect-mongo` for persistent MongoDB session storage, resolving `MemoryStore` warnings and ensuring sessions persist across deployments.
+  - **Session Management**: Implemented `connect-mongo` for persistent MongoDB session storage.
+This resolved `MemoryStore` warnings and was a foundational step towards ensuring sessions could persist across deployments, though queue-specific issues remained until Sprint 2.75.
-  - **Food Queue Robustness**: Addressed a race condition in food queue processing.
-Initially by adding `req.session.save()`, then by refactoring to a stateless approach where the frontend sends the complete queue to the backend for processing.
+  - **Food Queue Interim Fixes**: Addressed a race condition in food queue processing by adding explicit `req.session.save()` calls in relevant backend routes.
+While this provided some improvement, persistent queue overwriting issues on Render necessitated the more comprehensive client-side refactor in Sprint 2.75.
   - **Build Error Resolution**: Fixed a TypeScript fallthrough error (`TS7029`) in `backend/src/routes/food.ts` that was causing Render builds to fail.
   - **Rate Limiting Adjustments**: Temporarily increased backend rate limits and frontend debounce times to mitigate "Too many requests" errors on Render.
 Implemented client-side caching for personal food search as a long-term optimization.